Vidhika-Bajaj/Avax_P2/README.md

 8. Now entere your contract address

 9. enter you abi

-10. run your project
+11. run your project

-11. Test the project by connecting your wallet
+13. Test the project by connecting your wallet

-12. Make sure you have the testnet amount present in wallet whatever the network you are deploying
+15. Make sure you have the testnet amount present in wallet whatever the network you are deploying

 ## Author
-Kuldeep Yadav
+Vidhika Bajaj

+## License
+This project is licensed under the MIT License